-43. (1) The Emergency Powers (Coronavirus) (General Provision)
+40. (1) The Emergency Powers (Coronavirus) (General Provision) (Bailiwick of Guernsey) (No. 2) Regulations, 2020^{ee} and the Emergency Powers (Coronavirus) (General Provision) (Bailiwick of Guernsey) (No. 2) (Amendment) Regulations, 2020^{ff} are revoked.

-(Bailiwick of Guernsey) Regulations, 2020^{tt} and the Emergency Powers (Coronavirus) (General Provision) (Bailiwick of Guernsey) (Amendment) Regulations, 2020^{uu} are revoked.
+(2) Anything done under or for the purposes of regulations revoked under paragraph (1) ("the revoked regulations") before the commencement of these Regulations shall, to the extent that the same is required or authorised to be done under or for the purposes of these Regulations, have effect as if done under or for the purposes of the equivalent provision of these Regulations; and for the avoidance of doubt, the revocation of the revoked regulations does not affect any restriction, requirement, condition, prohibition, or penalty, imposed thereunder (including in a direction made thereunder and anything done under a direction).

-- (2) Notwithstanding the revocations made by paragraph (1), and without prejudice to the generality of paragraph (3), any direction made under regulation 13 of the Emergency Powers (Coronavirus) (General Provision) (Bailiwick of Guernsey) Regulations, 2020, and in force on the commencement of these regulations (including, for the avoidance of doubt, any authorisation issued under such a direction) shall continue in force and have effect as if made under regulation 13 of these regulations, until its expiry or revocation. - (3) Anything done under or for the purposes of regulations revoked under paragraph (1) ("the revoked regulations") before the commencement of these Regulations shall, to the extent that the same is required or authorised to be done under or for the purposes of these Regulations, have effect as if done under or for the purposes of the equivalent provision of these Regulations; and for the avoidance of doubt, the revocation of the revoked regulations does not affect any restriction, requirement, condition, prohibition, or penalty, imposed thereunder (including in a direction made thereunder and anything done under a direction). - (4) Anything in the process of being done under or for the purposes of the revoked regulations before the commencement of these Regulations may, to the extent that the same is required or authorised to be done under or for the purposes of these Regulations, be continued to be done under or for the purposes of tt G.S.I.
-No. 51 of 2020.
+(3) Anything in the process of being done under or for the purposes of the revoked regulations before the commencement of these Regulations may, to the extent that the same is required or authorised to be done under or for the purposes of these Regulations, be continued to be done under or for the purposes of the equivalent provision of these Regulations.